Published at

 1. The MCP Host (The AI App)

 The host is the application you are physically interacting with.
 This could be a desktop app like Claude Desktop, an IDE (code editor) like Cursor or VS Code, or a custom AI agent you built yourself.
-The host is where the AI model “lives” and receives your text prompts.
+The host coordinates the AI model, manages one or more MCP clients, and aggregates context from connected servers.

 1. The MCP Client (The Translator)

 Inside the Host application lives the MCP Client.
 Think of the client as a built-in translator.
 When you ask the AI, “What does my database say about user X?”, the AI realizes it doesn’t know.
-It passes this request to the MCP Client.
-The client reformats this request into the standardized MCP language and sends it out to look for the answer.
+The host passes this request to the relevant MCP Client, which maintains a protocol session with a specific MCP server and routes messages between the host and that server.

 1. The MCP Server (The Data Connector)

-The MCP Server is a lightweight, independent program that sits right next to your data.
+The MCP server is an independent program that has access to a specific data source or tool.
+It might run locally beside your files or database, or remotely in front of an API or cloud service.
 There can be hundreds of different MCP servers, each designed to do one specific job.

 • A Local File System MCP Server can read files on your computer.